Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 A customer journey mapping checklist

-As a quick recap, here is a checklist with key steps to follow when creating a customer journey map:
+As a quick recap, here is a checklist with key steps to follow when building a customer journey map:

 • Do research